 The seals around vents, drains, pipes, gas lines, HVAC units, and electrical conduit on your roof may break down, resulting in areas vulnerable to leaks.
 This could be caused by improper sealing, but more than likely, the open penetrations result from harsh weather and time.

 Damaged Roof Flashings

 Another issue that is common in commercial roof repair is damaged roof flashing.
 Flashing describes the metal pieces installed around conjoining areas on the roof, such as chimneys, skylights, roof edges, and interior walls.

 Improper installation, weather, and age can cause the flashing to become damaged – resulting in a leak.

 As you can see, there are a lot of places where commercial roofs are vulnerable to leaks.
 One possibility is a damaged roof membrane caused by wind, heavy foot traffic, mechanical damage, or another unknown cause.
 Reach out to a company well-versed in all commercial roofing systems to repair the roofing membrane.

 Yes, there is a possibility that it’s time for a new roof on your commercial building.
 However, a leaking roof doesn’t always mean that you have to jump to this most expensive option.

 Commercial Roof Leak?
 Contact AAA Roofing

 Is your commercial roof leaking?
-Contact AAA Roofing, the leading commercial roofing contractor in Northern California, Southern California, and parts of the Western States.
+Contact AAA Roofing, the leading commercial roofing contractor in Boise, Northern and Southern California, and parts of the Western States.

 Regardless of the cause of your roof damage (poor drainage, puncture in the roof’s membrane, high winds), we will make sure your roof is properly sealed so no additional structural damage can occur.